ronakslamba/Library-Management-System/README.md

 5. ./library

 # About the program:
-1. Reinforces OOP skills with use of multiple classes
+1. Reinforces OOP skills with use of multiple classes (Book, Member, Library)
-2. Practices use of data structures such as map and vector
+2. Practices use of data structures (such as map and vector)
-3. Includes proficient input parsing for CLI use
+3. Includes proficient input validation/parsing for CLI use

 # Features:
 1. Browse book collection